specificityy/angular-table-directive/README.md

 <hr>

-This is a sample AngularJS project with a simple table directive that provides sorting, filtering, paging and exposes the clicked row to the parent scope.
+This is a sample AngularJS project with a table directive that provides:

+* Sorting
+* Filtering
+* Pagination
+* Exposes the clicked row data to the parent scope.

 In order to run it you need to have <a href='http://nodejs.org/download/'>NPM</a> installed.